saurabhssahu/git/README.md

 - To create new branches:
   - `git checkout -b <branch_name>`
   - `git switch -c <branch_name>`
+- `git checkout -` or `git switch -`-to go back to the previous branch
 - `git branch`- list of local branches
 - `git branch -a`- list of all the branches (local & remote)
 - `git branch -m <new_branch_name>`- to rename a branch